Honolulu Water Quality at a Glance

 - Water Loss Prevention: Implementation of advanced technologies including acoustic leak detection systems and smart meters helps identify and address water losses throughout the distribution system.

-- Reservoir Maintenance: Regular inspection and maintenance of the system’s 170+ reservoirs ensures water storage quality and structural integrity for reliable service even during emergency situations.
+- System Maintenance: Regular inspection and maintenance of the system’s extensive infrastructure ensures water storage quality and structural integrity for reliable service even during emergency situations.

 Sustainability Initiatives